amirofekiti/NDDC-Blockchain-Prototype/README.md

-# Sample Hardhat Project
+# NDDC Project Fund DAPp

 This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+It comes with a contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.

 Try running some of the following tasks: